kyawsanoo/StarterApp/README.md

 - Navigation Drawer Bloc
 - Form validation
 - Controls http success and error response
-- Store user information and app changed language in preference
+- Store theme info, user data, language in preference

 ### The app use the test Apis for backend